In this article, I’ll be teaching you what lead qualification is, why you need it, and how to qualify leads on autopilot for your sales team.

-But I know that’s not too satisfying of an answer, so let me illustrate the difference between a sales process that utilizes qualification and one that doesn’t.
+But I know that’s not too satisfying of an answer, so let me illustrate the difference between a sales funnel that utilizes qualification and one that doesn’t.

 Let’s take a look at Company A.

-Company A’s sales process doesn’t include qualification as part of its sales funnel.
+Company A’s sales system doesn’t include qualification as part of its sales cycle.
 Every lead the sales team gets is sent straight through.

 Sure, he may get a referral further down the line, but that’s a big maybe.